Back to QuickStarts

 Approve LINK spend

-4. Open your deployed contract in the scanner.
+4. Open your deployed contract in the block explorer.

 5. On the Contract tab, open the Write Contract functions list for your deployed contract.

-6. Again, connect your wallet to the scanner so you can run write functions on the deployed contract.
+6. Again, connect your wallet to the block explorer so you can run write functions on the deployed contract.

-Connect to the scanner while viewing your deployed contract
+Connect to the block explorer while viewing your deployed contract

 7. In the requestRandomWords function, click Write to initiate a request for randomness as an end-user.
 Confirm the transaction in MetaMask.